Iris setosa: Hardiness

-It is hardy to USDA Zone 3–7, 3–8, or 4–8, but may tolerate Zone 2 and Zone 9 in perfect conditions.
+The species is hardy to United States Department of Agriculture (USDA) Zone 3–7, 3–8, or 4–8, but it may tolerate Zone 2 and Zone 9 under perfect conditions.

 Propagation

 Iris setosa can be propagated by seed or by division.

-As with all irises, it can be difficult to propagate from seed (in the US).
-It is easier to do so by rhizome divisions as the plant propagates naturally by rhizomes.
-Division is best undertaken in spring and autumn if possible, ideally in September, (about 4–6 weeks after flowering).
-It can be done annually, but it is better to do so every third year, or whenever the plant has spread enough thatits center no longer produces any flowering stems.
-If the plant is only divided into thirds or quarters, the new divisions can be planted straight away, but if it is divided into very small sections (for maximum number of plants), these should be put in a cold frame until the following spring, by which time they should have grown new roots.
+As with all irises, this species can be difficult to propagate from seed (in the United States).
+It is easier to do so by rhizome divisions, because the plant propagates naturally by rhizomes.
+Division is best undertaken during spring and autumn if possible, ideally in September (about 4–6 weeks after flowering).
+This division can be done annually, but it is better to do so every third year, or whenever the plant has spread enough that its center no longer produces any flowering stems.
+If the plant is only divided into thirds or quarters, the new divisions can be planted immediately; however, if it is divided into small sections to maximize propagation, these should be placed in a cold frame until the following spring, by which time they should have grown new roots.

-It is easier to grow from seed in the UK because the seed requires a cold period (freeze/thaw period).
+The species is easier to grow from seed in the United Kingdom, because the seed requires a cold period (a freeze/thaw period).

-Seeds of the iris can be shaken from the seed capsule in mid-August.
-They should be planted into beds or trays in a cold frame, sown into drills 1/4 to 1/2 inch deep.
-If not sown straight away, they should be frozen for storage.
-In spring, the seedlings should be 'pricked out' into individual pots when they are large enough to handle.
-They can then be grown in the greenhouse or cold frame for their first year and planted out into their permanent positions in late spring or early summer.
+Seeds of the iris can be shaken from the seed capsule during mid-August.
+These seeds should be planted into beds or trays in a cold frame, sown into drills (furrows) 1/4 to 1/2 inch deep.
+If not sown immediately, the seeds should be frozen for storage.
+In the spring, when they are large enough to handle, the seedlings should be extracted and placed into individual pots.
+These can then be grown in a greenhouse or a cold frame for their first year, and then planted in their permanent locations during late spring or early summer.
 New plants should be planted in September.

 It takes at least two years to grow a plant from seed to flowering plant.